WillTerry01/WillTerry01.github.io/_projects/Shed.md

 ![Shed Today](../Pictures/Shed/IMG_20160905_100421.jpg){:width="400px"}

-Eight years on, the planning my dad and I put in has clearly paid off, and the shed barely looks any different from the day it was finished.
+Nine years on, the planning my dad and I put in has clearly paid off, and the shed barely looks any different from the day it was finished.
 This project wasn’t just about building a shed — it was about **learning, problem-solving, and working together** on something that would last for years.

 ![Shed Today](../Pictures/Shed/ShedToday.jpeg){:width="600px"}